Why do Nodinite use port 8000?

 How do I allow the service account to use the configured TCP port?

-You must grant service accounts that are not local administrators, an allowance to use a port from the URL access control list.
+You must grant service accounts that are not local administrators permission to use a port from the URL access control list.

 Info

-The local administrators should already have the right to use any TCP ports.
-If your account is local admin, then there's another problem, read further down on this page for further troubleshooting.
+Local administrators already have the right to use any TCP port.
+If your account is a local admin and you still have issues, see further troubleshooting below.

-To display the registered URLACLs, run the following command from an elevated command-prompt:
+To display registered URLACLs, run this command from an elevated command prompt:

 netsh http show urlacl